kevinbtalbert/CML_AMP-to-Airgapped/README.md

 The project consists of several components:

-1. **Download Catalogs Script**: This script interacts with the GitHub API to download YAML files containing lists of GitHub repositories.
+1. **Download Catalogs Script**: Downloads YAML files containing lists of GitHub repositories.
 It supports downloading both the official AMP catalog and the community AMP catalog, saving them with a timestamp to ensure version tracking.

-2. **Clone Repositories Script**: After downloading the YAML catalogs, this script clones the specified repositories from the GitHub URLs listed in the YAML files into the local project directory.
-It supports recursive search for `requirements.txt` files within these repositories to identify all Python dependencies.
+2. **Clone Repositories Script**: Clones the specified repositories from the GitHub URLs listed in the YAML files into a `repositories` directory within the current working directory.
+This script also ensures that each `git_url` ends with `.git` for consistent cloning behavior.

-3. **Download Dependencies Script**: This script finds all `requirements.txt` files within the downloaded repositories and uses `pip` to download the specified Python packages for offline installation.
-The downloaded packages are stored in a designated local directory.
+3. **Download Dependencies Script**: Searches for `requirements.txt` files within the `repositories` directory and uses `pip` to download the specified Python packages for offline installation.
+The downloaded packages are stored in a `pip_packages` directory within the current working directory.

-4. **Offline Installation Guide**: Instructions are provided for using `pip` to install the downloaded packages from the local directory, enabling setup of Python environments without internet access.
+4. **Offline Installation Guide**: Provides instructions for using `pip` to install the downloaded packages from the local `pip_packages` directory, enabling the setup of Python environments without internet access.

 ## Usage

-1. **Prepare Environment**: Ensure `pip`, `wget`, and `yq` are installed on your system.
+1. **Prepare Environment**: Ensure `pip`, `wget`, `git`, and `awk` are installed on your system.
 These tools are necessary for the scripts to function correctly.

 2. **Download Catalogs**: Run the first script to download the YAML catalogs from GitHub.
 You will be prompted to choose which catalogs to download.
+The catalogs are saved in the current working directory.

-3. **Clone Repositories**: Execute the second script to clone the repositories listed in the downloaded YAML files.
-The script will search for `requirements.txt` files within these repositories.
+3. **Clone Repositories**: Execute the second script to clone the repositories listed in the downloaded YAML files into the `repositories` directory within the current working directory.

-4. **Download Dependencies**: Use the third script to download all Python packages listed in the `requirements.txt` files into a local directory for offline use.
+4. **Download Dependencies**: Use the third script to download all Python packages listed in the `requirements.txt` files found within the `repositories` directory.
+The packages are downloaded to the `pip_packages` directory for offline use.

-5. **Offline Installation**: Follow the offline installation guide to install the downloaded packages on systems without internet access.
+5. **Offline Installation**: To install the downloaded packages on a system without internet access, use the command: `pip install --no-index --find-links=/path/to/pip_packages -r requirements.txt`, where `/path/to/pip_packages` is the path to the directory containing the downloaded packages.

 ## Customization